fit-r2lab/rhubarbe/README.md

+# Summary

+`rhubarbe` is an `asyncio`/`python` module for loading images on a bunch of nodes using `frisbee`.
+It can be installed from `pypi`:

+    pip3 install rhubarbe

+To load your `fedora-21` image on 18 nodes simultaneously:

+    rhubarbe load -i fedora-21 1-18 &

+You can safely load another batch of nodes at the same time, maybe with a smaller bandwidth

+    rhubarbe load -i ubuntu-1510 -b 200 19-36 &

+To save the image of node 10, do this

+    rhubarbe save 10

+This is connected to an authorization system; most of the functions are rather intrusive, and require the user to have obtained a lease (reservation), at the onelab portal, applicable to the current time and day, before the tool can be used.
+Note that the `root` user is unconditionnally granted permission.

 # Purpose

-This is a tentative rewriting of the `omf6 load` and other similar commands in python3 using `asyncio`.
+This is a tentative rewriting of the `omf6 load` and other similar commands, in python3 using `asyncio`.
 This results in a single-thread, yet reactive, solution.
 The following features are currently available:

 * `rhubarbe load` : parallel loading of an image, much like `omf6 load`
   * Two modes are supported, with the `-c` option running on top of curses to show individual progress for each node